Ryamizard Ryacudu: Minister of Defense

-Ryamizard is appointed as Minister of Defense on 27 October 2014.
+Ryamizard was appointed Minister of Defense on 27 October 2014.
 His appointment was opposed by military analysts who viewed that ex-military officials may slow down progress on the military as they may create bias in favor of the military branch they serve in.
-His appointment was criticized by human rights activist as he commit human right violations in his military career.
+His appointment was criticized by human rights activists as he committed human rights violations in his military career.

-As a minister, Ryamizard focuses more on military reforms and internal stability.
-In his tenure, he prioritize the armed forces to handle domestic threats, including terrorism and radicalism.
-He also prioritize bilateral military cooperation especially between countries such as Australia and United States.
+As a minister, Ryamizard focused more on military reforms and internal stability.
+In his tenure, he prioritized the armed forces to handle domestic threats, including terrorism and radicalism.
+He also prioritized bilateral military cooperation especially between countries such as Australia and the United States.

-His ministerial tenure oversaw the sale of Tarlac-class landing platform dock to the Philippine Navy and numerous aircraft sales to numerous African countries.
-Hailing it as an achievement, Ryamizard pushed for advancements within the defense industry of Indonesia and rely less on foreign imports.
+His ministerial tenure oversaw the sale of the Tarlac-class landing platform dock to the Philippine Navy and numerous aircraft sales to numerous African countries.
+Hailing it as an achievement, Ryamizard pushed for advancements within the defense industry of Indonesia and lesser reliance on foreign imports.

+He opposed government proposal to apologize to descendants of Communist Party of Indonesia cadres.
+He viewed that the killings of seven generals by communist forces is akin to a declaration of rebellion and states that the apology won't solve any human rights violation.
+He once favored reconciliation to solve alleged human rights violation cases during the time.
+However he later opposed reconciliation, stating that he rather had the government focus towards the future and citing US President Barack Obama's manner during his visit in Hiroshima as a reason to not advance with the reconciliation.

+During the 2019 Indonesian general election, opposition presidential candidate Prabowo Subianto criticized Ryamizard's defence policy, stating that Indonesia can only fight in a war for three days as quoted by Ryamizard in Twitter 10 years ago.
+Ryamizard clarified that he did but the circumstances when he made the comment was different.
+He reassured that Indonesia can fight in a thousand years war at present thanks to Indonesia's national defence policy of "Total People's War".
+Ryamizard also rebuked Prabowo's speech regarding Indonesia's downfall in 2030, stating that the people have gotten smarter to differentiate facts and opinion.

+Death

+Ryamizard died at the Gatot Soebroto Army Hospital in Central Jakarta on 31 May 2026, at the age of 76, due to heart failure.
+He was buried at the Kalibata Heroes' Cemetery the next day on 1 June.

+Honours

+As an Indonesian Army officer and Minister of Defence, Ryamizard Ryacudu received the following awards and decorations: